 Icon design is not a place to cut corners; consult a professional.

-‘Screenshots’ feature prominently on your store page; think of them as promotional assets which can further sell your app.
-Get creative and use the maximum number available (which differs between app stores) – don’t just take a screenshot of your app home screen and expect users to understand what your app is about and get excited enough to download.
+Screenshots feature prominently on your store page; think of them as promotional assets which can further sell your app.
+Get creative and use the maximum number available (which differs between app stores) – do not just take a screenshot of your app home screen and expect users to understand what your app is about and get excited enough to download.
 Always ensure your graphics are culturally sensitive and in-tune with your target audience; make an impact, without causing offence and ensure all descriptive text is translated for each target country.

 Google Play now allows you to link to your YouTube page, so create a short, catchy promotional video to show what your app does and the potential benefits to users.
 A well-produced video can be incorporated into your marketing materials and campaigns to raise awareness outside the app store.
 As of last week, Apple have introduced embedded videos for featured apps – but this feature is not currently available to all developers.